conda-forge/conda-forge.github.io/src/governance.rst

     and discussions.

     * Standard
-    * 75% of those voting to pass
+    * 75% plus one of those voting to pass

 All other voting items are considered to be standard and require a 50% majority to pass.